Relintai/broken_seals/README.md

 The terrain generation is now handled by the new [world_generator](https://github.com/Relintai/broken_seals/tree/master/game/addons/world_generator) addon.

-The idea right now is that the terrain is only going to be pseudo-random, as generating proper connected worlds are kind of super difficult, especially if you also have to mesh them in 3d.
+Right now the terrain is only going to be pseudo-random, as generating proper connected worlds are kind of super difficult, especially if you also have to mesh them in 3d.
 I think this solution can be extended later to be able to do a full continent / world randomization
 / generation.

-However for now the idea is that we have a World resource, this contains Continents, those zontain Zones, and those contain SubZones.
+However for now the idea is that we have a World resource, this contains Continents, those zontain Zones, and those contain SubZones.\
-The position and size is predetermined by the creator.
+The position and size is predetermined by the designer.
 And then when a chunk needs to be generated it gets put into this world, and setup.

-World does mostly nothing on it's own for now, except for holding continents.
+- World does mostly nothing on it's own for now, except for holding continents.
-Right continents should handle things like oceans, and big mountains.
+- Right continents should handle things like oceans, and big mountains.
-Zones generate proper terrain, and add props.
+- Zones generate proper terrain, and add props.
 They need to blend into continents.
-SubZones can be used as spawners, prop spawners, or they can even do terrain mods.
+- SubZones can be used as spawners, prop spawners, or they can even do terrain mods.

 The editor contains an addon to help with editing the world.